Taking a Drive on the Top-of-the-World Highway

 We were there just in time.

-Connecting Dawson City to Alaska, the Top of the World Highway is largely unpaved runs for 127 km (79 miles) and winds along the crest of a mountain range.
-We were quickly impressed by the views that greeted us on the other side of the river and up the first mountain.
+Connecting Dawson City to Alaska, the Top of the World Highway is largely unpaved runs for 281 km (175 miles) and winds along the crest of a mountain range.
+As we departed Dawson City via the ferry, we were quickly impressed by the views that greeted us on the other side of the river and up the first mountain.
 The fall colours had reached their peak – maybe just slightly past – and our perspective was expansive across many valleys.
 Parking spots and scenic viewpoints dotted the route and we made our own space along the way, too.
 Few vehicles passed, and the wide road gave us ample opportunity to stop and capture the changing scene in front of us.

 For the first few kilometres (our inaugural visits to Alaska), we were treated with a smooth highway, causing us to declare the USA’s superiority in northern tourist relations.
 Eh, it was short-lived, and we were cursing it just a few minutes later when the windy road became rougher than what we had encountered in Yukon.
 Smaller shoulders also left us with less room for photo stops, and ominous clouds had begun to appear anyway, so we hurried through this portion until we arrived at the famed town of Chicken.